awsdocs/aws-systems-manager-user-guide/doc_source/about-patching-operations.md

 # About patching operations<a name="about-patching-operations"></a>

-The topics in this section provide information to help you understand how the Patch Manager service works\.
+The topics in this section provide information to help you understand how Patch Manager, a capability of AWS Systems Manager, works\.

 The information in the following topics applies both when you are patching instances on a schedule and patching instances on demand\.